-This year's resident composers include Alyssa Weinberg (left in the picture above), who is known for creating visceral, communicative scores; David Ludwig (center), who brings us music "supercharged with electrical energy and raw emotion;" and Daniel Whitworth (right), an award-winning composer and saxophonist.
+Last year's resident composers included Alyssa Weinberg (left in the picture above), who is known for creating visceral, communicative scores; David Ludwig (center), who brings us music "supercharged with electrical energy and raw emotion;" and Daniel Whitworth (right), an award-winning composer and saxophonist.

-And these are just a few of the impressive individuals you can expect to see!
+And these are just a few examples of the impressive individuals you can expect to see!